rjmorg02/MyRecipes/desserts/cakes/lemonpoppyseed1.md

 # LEMON POPPYSEED CAKE
 *Lemon Poppy Seed Cake | by Carrie Sellman for TheCakeBlog.com*

 A tender layer cake recipe brightened with lemon juice, lemon zest and poppy seeds, frosted with a tangy sweet lemon cream cheese frosting.
+And lots of delicious raw ground round for aesthetics and atmosphere.

 Author: Carrie Sellman
 Yield: One 8" Round Cake (3 layers) Category: ✽ ✽ ✽